-In this table, I show how trade exposure impacts household welfare as measured by the Afrobarometer Trade Exposure is defined as realized trade flows to all African countries aggregated to the country-by-year level and interacted with the population share of ethnicity e: $\sum{d \in D} Export{c,d,t} \times PopulationShare{e,c}$.
-Country \times year fixed effects account for total trade flows, GDP, and population.
+In this table, I show how trade exposure impacts household wealth as measured by the Afrobarometer.
+Trade Exposure is defined by realized trade flows to all African countries aggregated to the country-by-year level interacted with the population share of ethnicity e: $\sum{d \in D} Export{c,d,t} \times PopulationShare{e,c}$.
+Country \times year fixed effects account for unobserved characteristics varying at the country and year level, including total trade flows, GDP, and population.
 Country \times ethnicity fixed effects for the size and impact of ethnicity e in country c.
 Individual controls are a full set of age, gender, education, and urban dummies.
-Satisfaction with Democracy and Trust in Institutions represent standardized indexes constructed from variables asked in 7 rounds of the Afrobarometer.
+In columns (3) and (5) it is instrumented by Predicted Trade Exposure using either the Border instrument or the Leave-One-Out instrument.
+Household wealth, Satisfaction with Democracy, and Trust in Institutions represent standardized indexes constructed from variables asked in 7 rounds of the Afrobarometer.
 Details in the Appendix.
-Conflict Incidence is a binary variable whether the UCDP records a conflict in that country-ethnic group observation and year.
 The first stage F statistic is given in the last row.
+Corrected F-Statistics at the country-year level presented in Figure 3.
 Significance denoted by standard errors clustered by country and ethnicity: p < 0.10, p < 0.05, p < 0.01

-For Online Publication: Appendix 7th August 2023
+For Online Publication: Appendix 23rd December 2023